akshayv024/AI-Intrusion-Prediction-System/README.md

-# AI-Based Intrusion Prediction System
+# AI-Based Intrusion Prediction System using YOLOv8 and Behavioral Movement Analysis

 An intelligent surveillance system designed to predict and detect unauthorized intrusion in restricted areas using YOLOv8 and behavioral movement analysis.